DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/LMG/FinOps.md

 ---

 # FinOps – User guide
-# DXC License manager in FinOps
+## DXC License manager in FinOps

-The license manager licensed products can be found under the system parameters tab called Product licenses.
+The license manager licensed products can be found under the **System parameters** tab called **Product licenses**.

-The validate button can be used to manually trigger validation against the license server.
+The **Validate licenses** button can be used to manually trigger validation against the license server.

 The same validation will be done automatically once a day when a user loads the default start page for a finance and operations environment, https://<environment base url>/?cmp=<any company>&mi=DefaultDashboard

 ![License manager](IMAGES/System-parameters.png "License manager")

-# Enabling license control of model against tenant in FinOps – Technical Guide
+## Enabling license control of model against tenant in FinOps – Technical Guide
 ## Getting Started

 To get started you would require a tenant GUID, this is something that is uniquely recognized for your organization. <br>
 For this example, the following tenant ID will be used. <br>
 Tenant ID: **446d5d80-d20d-43c6-a96c-370628f5bd9f**

-# Configuration key
+## Configuration key
 This section is for enabling license validation for products using configuration key. <br>

 - **DXCLicenseProduct enum extension** <br>